 Your aviation attorney will know that obtaining quotes on financing, making a decision, providing due diligence, and reviewing the loan documents takes weeks, not days, and will let you know to plan accordingly.
 This is a path others have cleared for you and you will benefit by providing information to your team about any plan for financing at the outset.
 Aircraft purchase agreements do not include a financing contingency clause so have your financing plan ready.
 Do not assume that financing a jet occurs within a week.

 - FAA regulations

 The tax laws may not allow all the anticipated deductions due if you satisfy all your personal goals and the business goals may be limited by the FAA regulations.
 Working as a team, they can identify these issues at the outset instead of after the purchase.

 There are a lot of moving parts when you buy your first jet.
 Start early and work with experienced professionals and you can have a pleasant purchase experience and really enjoy owning and operating your first jet.

 Buying a jet is different than buying a car.
-Avoid buying a plane recommended by your charter company and operating it, without consulting your own advisors.
+Avoid buying a plane recommended by your charter company without consulting your own advisors.
 Aviation is a highly regulated industry and penalties for failing to comply with FAA regulations can be steep.
 Noncompliance with the tax laws and your insurance policy can quickly become expensive.
 Even straightforward FAA and tax issues can have complex answers.
 The help of aviation professionals who represent your interests and who are experienced in business aviation can help reduce costs and ensure regulatory compliance.

 Michelle M. Wade is a partner with the law firm of Jetstream Aviation Law and counsels clients on the acquisition, financing, and operation of corporate jets operated under Part 91 and Part 135 of the Federal Aviation Regulations.
 Jetstream Aviation Law can be found at www.JetstreamLaw.com.